aws-samples/eks-workshop/content/dashboard/connect.md

 ```

 Copy the output of this command and then *click* the radio button next to
-*Token* then in the text field below pate the output from the last command.
+*Token* then in the text field below paste the output from the last command.

 ![Token page](/images/dashboard-connect.png)